rust-lang/rust/src/doc/rustdoc/src/command-line-arguments.md

 the given edition as well.
 As with `rustc`, the default edition that `rustdoc` will use is `2015` (the first edition).

+### `disable-minification`: prevent minification of CSS and JS files

+By default, all JS and CSS files are minified in order to make them smaller.
+However, sometimes there are bugs in the minification process, or the files are harder to read when this happens.
+Passing this flag to rustdoc skips the minifier, passing the original JS and CSS all the way into the final output.